Trix Worrell

-Trix Worrell (born 1959) is a St Lucia-born writer, composer and director best known as the creator and writer of television sitcoms Desmond's and Porkpie for Channel 4.
+Trix Worrell (born 1959) is a Saint Lucian-born British writer, composer and director best known as the creator and writer of television sitcoms Desmond's and Porkpie for Channel 4.
 His son is actor Elliot Barnes-Worrell.

 Biography

 Worrell started as a theatre writer and director.
 He went on to create the Albany Basement Theatre Company and has written and directed plays in most of the leading London fringe theatres from Upstairs at the Royal Court to Ovalhouse.
 A graduate of the National Film and Television School, and winner of Channel 4's "Debut" writers competition, Worrell went on to create, write and direct Desmond's and Porkpie for Channel 4 and What You Looking At for London Weekend Television.

 He has written the scripts for several award ceremonies, including MTV Europe Awards for Ali G in Frankfurt, for P Diddy in Barcelona, the MOBO Awards and the BBC2 Windrush Ceremony.
 Worrell directed an internet drama entitled Dog Endz, and the critically acclaimed one-woman show Little Big Woman, starring Llewella Gideon, at Leicester Square Theatre.
 He has also taught in three of the most highly established film schools in Europe; at the NFTS in the UK, La Fémis in Paris, and Lodz in Poland.

 Screen credits include For Queen and Country which was produced by Working Title Films and directed by Martin Stellman and which starred Denzel Washington, Amanda Redman and Sean Chapman.

 Worrell started Wicked Films and Trijbits & Worrell with his business partner Paul Trijbits.
 They opened up offices in Los Angeles and went on to work with New Line Cinema, Fox, Universal, Disney, ABC, Carsey-Werner, Whoopi Goldberg, The Cosby Show and Ridley Scott.
 His company produced and developed a number of films; among the most notable are: